alexsexton/Macy/readme.md

 # Macy.
 A WordPress Theme

-WordPress theme for `http://thecontentcat.com` or the lovely cat.
+WordPress theme for `http://thecontentcat.com` a.k.a the lovely cat.
 Based on my 'bare bear' bare theme.

-This is in active development which is why it's not finished and looks a bit shit.
+## Features

+- Custom logo
+- Custom favicon
+- Responsive layout (based on two a column golden ratio grid)
+- Responsive navigation with animated toggle button
+- Typography from Adobe Type, 'Brandon Grotesque' for body text and headings

 ## Installation

 Clone or download and run `npm install`.
 To build the assets once run `gulp` or to watch them run `gulp watch`.

 ## Prerequisites

 Node, Gulp CLI and a virtual machine running WordPress (for local dev ovs).

-## Build notes
+## Notes

-Need to buy ACF Pro for the following functionality:

-- [ ] The image on the left of the page should be editable by the customer
-- [ ] The text on the left of the page should be editable by the customer these are the Spanish, English and French heading translations
-- [ ] Adding site wide OG and Twitter images
-- [ ] Adding site wide meta content
-- [ ] Add link to external article for portfolio items

-## To do or to be discussed

-Use posts or create a custom post type for the portfolio page, this depends if she's gonna blog again.
-I'm edging towards a custom post type here.
+There is one custom post type 'articles' which is the post type for portfolio content.

+There are two custom page templates: `page-contact.php` and `page-work.php`.

+Contact (`page-contact.php`) is for the contact page, only difference between this and the default page is the background image and colour.

+Work (`page-work.php`) is for the portfolio page and pulls in posts from the 'articles' custom post type.